 During 2017 and 2018, MCG co-sponsored several research reports designed to shed light on the need for increased access to advanced programming for high-ability students, including the Accelerate Illinois report, a course equity policy brief, and Failing High Ability Students: Under-Identification of Low-Income, Emerging Bilingual, and Students of Color in Colorado Gifted Education.

-In 2019, MCG is taking a more active role to ensure policies affecting high-ability students are being implemented effectively.
-MCG provides advocacy consulting services to parents, educators, and organizations, collects data and produces reports, and works with gifted education groups in different states to conduct the research necessary to determine which policy changes may benefit high-ability students, especially those from disadvantaged backgrounds.
+MCG currently works to ensure policies affecting high-ability students are implemented effectively.
+MCG also provides advocacy consulting services to parents, educators, and organizations, collects data and produces reports, and works with gifted education groups in different states to conduct the research necessary to determine which policy changes may benefit high-ability students, especially those from disadvantaged backgrounds.